June is Recreation and Parks Month

 Silver Fox Lake on July 19, 2019, during an Outdoor Leadership course Jess Dunkin taught on behalf of the NWTRPA and School of Community Government.

 June is Recreation and Parks Month (JRPM) is about recognizing the importance of recreation and parks for physical, social, environmental, and health benefits.

-The NWT Recreation and Parks Association's JRPM Active, Resilient, Connected (ARC) grant program offers $200 to $500 grants to organize and deliver a community-oriented physically active event free to the public in the month of June.
+The NWT Recreation and Parks Association is once again offering the Get Active grant program which offers $400 to $500 grants to organize and deliver a community and/or elder-oriented physically active events that are free to the public in the month of June.

 Host a Free Event for JRPM

 COVID-19 has created many uncertainties, but recreation and parks continue to play a major role in our recovery.
 Supporting the physical and mental health of community members, recreation and parks help improve our resilience in these difficult times, and bring back a sense of normality.